 My research is focused on the relationship between evolution and embryology, integrating living and fossil organisms, developmental biology, and knowledge of their evolutionary relationships, to provide an holistic understanding of major episodes in evolutionary history.

-My group has facilities for rock digestion, high-end computed tomography, animal culture facilities and a molecular laboratory for RT-PCR, cloning, and in situ hybridisation.
+My group has facilities for rock digestion, high-end computed tomography, animal culture facilities and a molecular laboratory for RNA and DNA library preparation, gene cloning, and in situ hybridisation.

 View complete publications list in the University of Bristol publications system